giuthas-speech-research-tools/cast/README.markdown

 files in StrictYAML.
 Some of the code base (particularly ) is shared with SATKIT and there is a possibility that CAST will become a submodule in SATKIT or that there will be some other kind of integration to avoid code duplication.

+## Running

+First, create a config `.yaml` file with the correct options.
+There are some examples included with CAST.

+### Concatenation

+To concatenate, run either `python cast.py config.yaml` or `python cast.py concatenate config.yaml`.

+DEPRACATION NOTICE: The default status of the concatenate command should already be considered depracated.
+In future, CAST will most likely be integrated into SATKIT and the default will be to create the individual TextGrids directly with pre-generated (dumb) segmentation.
+This is because SATKIT makes it easy to edit a lot of individual recordings without needing to do the 'select objects - open for editing - edit - save - close window - start again with select object' dance that Praat requires.

+### Extraction

+To extract run `python cast.py extract config.yaml`.

+NOTE!
+Any existing TextGrids will currently be overwritten without warning.